tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 Which specifies the following sampling procedure:

-1. Select all nodes from "paper" node set as "seeds".
+1. Select all nodes from `"paper"` node set as sampling seeds.
-2. Sample up to 32 "cites" edges outgoing from seeds.
+2. Sample up to 32 `"cites"` edges outgoing from the seeds.
-3. Sample up to 8 "written" edges from each node in the seed "paper" and "paper" nodes drawn on the step 2.
+3. Sample up to 8 `"written"` edges from each node in the seed `"paper"` and `"paper"` nodes drawn on the step 2.
-4. Sample up to 16 more "writes" edges for every "author" node from the step 3.
+4. Sample up to 16 more `"writes"` edges for every `"author"` node from the step 3.
-5. For every "author" sample up to 16 "affiliated_with" edges.
+5. For every `"author"` sample up to 16 `"affiliated_with"` edges.
-6. For every paper sample up to 16 "has_topic" edges.
+6. For every paper sample up to 16 `"has_topic"` edges.

 NOTE: By default the Graph Sampler samples **edges** from the graph.
 This allows to better control complexity even for dense graphs with large-degree nodes.